 The literature on student travel has grown over the last few years, albeit not in terms of understanding student travel experiences in detail.
 Chadee and Cutler (1996), like many other researchers (Josiam, Clements and Hobson, 1994; Babin and KuemLim, 2001; Richards and Wilson, 2003), stress a business conceptualisation of student travel.
 They define it as a growing segment of the international youth travel market, due to the growing number of students undertaking international travel every year.
-They further point out that the economic importance of the student segment of the international travellers are student travellers, which equates to a multibillion dollar business (Bywater, 1993; Chadee and Cutler, 1996).
+They further point out that the economic importance of the student segment of the international travel market should not be overlooked and that as much as 20% of all international travellers are student travellers, which equates to a multibillion dollar business (Bywater, 1993; Chadee and Cutler, 1996).
 Typically student travellers are those in the same age group as most backpackers (18-30 years) although if, high school students are included the age bracket can expand to 13-30 years (Jafari, 2000).

 Therefore student travel is mostly defined in market terms in the tourism literature with emphasis on the economic importance of this type of travel.
 The history of student travel and its linkages to youth travel, however, surpass the realms of the tourism industry.
 Early beginnings of the student travel are commonly traced back to the Grand Tour, as in the case of backpacking.
 This is because the Grand Tour was thought of as an educational experience for young people as well as a travel adventure.
-Hibbert explains that upon return from the Grand Tour the travellers were expected to have acquired: "...a broadened mind as well as a good command of foreign languages, new self reliance and self possession and a highly developed taste and grace of manner" (1969, p.15).
+Hibbert explains that upon return from the Grand Tour the travellers were expected to have acquired: "...a broadened mind as well as a good command of foreign languages, new self reliance and self possession and a highly developed taste and grace of manner " (1969, p.15).